tinyos/tinyos-main/tos/chips/msp430/adc12/README.txt

 ====================================================================

-An application that is written for an MSP430-based platform like 'eyesIFX' or 'telosb' can access the ADC12 in a more efficient way to, for example, do high-frequency sampling through the Msp430Adc12SingleChannel interface.
-On the MSP430 two additional hardware modules may become relevant when the ADC12 is
+An application that is written for an MSP430-based platform like 'eyesIFX' or 'telosb' can access the ADC12 in a more efficient way via two interfaces: (1) the Msp430Adc12SingleChannel allows to perform one or more ADC conversions on a single channel with a specified sampling frequency and (2) the Msp430Adc12MultiChannel allows to sample a group of up to 16 different ADC channels "at once" (with minimum latency) and in addition define a sampling frequency for the whole group (useful for multi-channel accelerometers, etc.).
+On the MSP430 two additional hardware modules may play a role when the ADC12 is
 used: the internal reference voltage generator and the DMA controller.

 The voltage generator outputs stabilized voltage of 1.5 V or 2.5 V, which may